Philippe734/Scripts/README.md

 For laptop, when battery low, suspend.
 You can replace suspend with shutdown or hibernate.

 ### Unattended-upgrades
-For laptop, run the unattended-upgrades if machine running on battery.
+For laptop, run updates automatically and silently if machine running on battery.

 ### Edges actions
 Allow to run commands when click on edge of screen